 - Combine handmade artwork and Photoshop.

 - Add brilliant images to your portfolio - build your career!

 Hi, and welcome!

-In this class we work first by hand, then digitally.
+In this online course we work first by hand, then digitally.

 The results are vibrant illustrations that are easily modified.

 Laura Harvey made 3 quite different images using the same handmade lines and watercolor.
-To me they’re luxurious and sophisticated.
+They’re luxurious and sophisticated.
 Well done Laura!

 Nuts & Bolts and how-tos

 There’ll be new learning materials twice per week in five of the course’s seven weeks, which will let you build up your skills progressively.

-The emphasis is on practicality, tricks of the trade and achieving quality without tons of work.
+The emphasis is on simplicity, tricks of the trade and achieving quality without tons of work.

-You’ll have videos, PDFs, and online files about:
+You’ll have online access to videos, PDFs, and files about: